lankydan/lankydanblog-jamstack/content/blog/2022/kotlin/ktor-rest-api/index.md

 }
 ```

 Whatever floats your boat, but I'd just stick to using `routing`.
-Hopefully that helped you understand what is going on under the hood, even if it was just a little bit.
+Hopefully, that helped you understand what is going on under the hood, even if it was just a little bit.

 ### Brief mention for Kodein